 In the example above, the computer first looks at Removable Devices (e.g., floppy diskette drive).
 If nothing is in the drive or it wasn't bootable, the computer moves on to the Hard Drive.
 If an operating system such as Windows is installed, the computer loads the operating system from the hard drive.
 If nothing was installed on the hard drive or it was not found, the computer would boot from the ATAPI CD-ROM.
 Finally, if the computer could not boot from any of the earlier options, it would attempt to do a Network Boot.
 The most common devices to be listed in the boot sequence are the disc drive (CD or DVD), hard drive, USB flash drive, and SSDs.

-In the above example, if you were trying to reinstall Windows, this boot sequence would not work because the computer would try booting from the hard drive before the CD-ROM.
-To boot from the Windows CD and setup Windows, the CD-ROM or disc drive must be before the hard drive.
+Trying to install Windows using a bootable disc would not work with the above screenshot settings because the computer is looking at the hard drive before the CD-ROM.
+To boot from the Windows disc, the CD-ROM or disc drive must be before the hard drive in the boot sequence.

 Computers that give an option for a Boot Menu can use the menu to select what boot device to use.

 How to change the boot sequence

 To change the boot sequence, use the arrow keys to select the device listed under First, Second, Third, or Fourth boot device, and then select something different.
 To key used to select something different varies depending on the BIOS setup.
 For example, in the above screenshot to change values, use the + (plus) or - (minus) key.
 Other setups may use the Enter or spacebar to select from a list of available options.